 Sustainable mode share for morning peak commuters has exceeded its target.
 In 2022/23 the focus was on onboarding new businesses to Travelwise, with 10 surveys completed.
 Completing surveys bi-annually means we are in a gap year for the follow-up surveys the SOI targets are based on.
 Therefore only two surveys of staff at Travelwise businesses contributed to the 51% mode share.
-Whilst 51% is above the target of 47%, it is a significant reduction on previous years.
+Although 51% is above the target of 47%, it is a significant reduction on previous years.
 This is partly due to the public transport disruptions experienced throughout the year.

-Percentage of key signalised intersections in urban centres where pedestrian delays are reduced during the interpeak period6 60% 49% N/A New Measure NOT MET --- ----- ----- -------------------- ---------
+Percentage of key signalised intersections in urban centres where pedestrian delays are reduced during the interpeak period 6 60% 49% 62% NOT MET -- ----- ----- ----- ---------

 Increased travel demands on the roading network post-Covid resulted in increased traffic signal cycle times.
-This increased the average pedestrian delays marginally beyond 40s at various intersections across the network during the interpeak resulting in the target not being met.
+This increased the average pedestrian delays marginally beyond 40 secs at various intersections across the network during the between peak periods resulting in the target not being met.
 With increased focus through the Routine Traffic Signal Optimisation programme in the coming year, closer alignment to the target is expected.